-It is suggested to consult some pediatrician if your baby has not started controlling his head when he is seven months old or has not learnt to sit without support at the age of nine months.
+It is suggested to consult some pediatrician if your baby has not started controlling his head when he is seven months old or has not learned to sit without support at the age of nine months.

-Once your baby has learnt to sit without any support, it is time for the parents to make the house; childproof.
+Once your baby has learned to sit without any support, it is time for the parents to make the house; childproof.
 Soon they can find him crawling and pulling up for standing.